jtulak/huefri/README.md

 # Huëfri
-A simple bridge to unify IKEA Trådfri and Philips Hue lights.
+A simple software bridge to unify IKEA Trådfri and Philips Hue lights.

 Did you thought how nice it would be to control Philips Hue bulbs with IKEA Trådfri remote?
 This small bridge makes it possible.